 The ‘lawn’ area is also ideal for hosting a variety of events including concerts.
 Umbrellas inserted into the ground can easily be moved and seating arrangements are highly flexible.

-Mi Sueno is one of the 9 stand alone tasting rooms – like the others, their space is intimate – focusing on the wines and the personalized hospitality.
+Mi Sueno was one of the 9 stand alone tasting rooms – like the others, their space was intimate, focusing on the wines and the personalized hospitality.

 For more information or to join their wine club, visit: www.misuenowinery.com